What is a cataract?

 Typically, only mild sedation is needed for the procedure.
 Topical anesthetic eye drops are used to numb the eye.

-During the surgery, the doctor will make a small incision in the eye, usually around three Using an operating microscope, a small incision, usually around 3 millimeters long.
+During the surgery, using an operating microscope, the doctor will make a small incision in the eye, usually around 3 millimeters long.
 Precise surgical instruments are then used to break apart and remove the cloudy lens from the eye.

 In most cases, the natural lens is then replaced with a permanent intraocular lens (IOL) implant.
 This IOL is clear and is intended to stay in the eye forever.